Ostrog Bible

-The Ostrog Bible (Острозька Біблія; Острожская Библия) was the first complete printed edition of the Bible in Church Slavonic, published in Ostrog (now Ostroh, Ukraine) in the Polish–Lithuanian Commonwealth by the printer Ivan Fyodorov in 1581 with the assistance of Konstantin Ostrogski.
-It was based on Gennady's Bible and was the primary source for the Moscow Bible published in 1663 under Alexis of Russia.
+The Ostrog Bible (Острозька Біблія; Острожская Библия) was the first complete printed edition of the Bible in Church Slavonic, published in Ostrog (now Ostroh, Ukraine) in the Polish–Lithuanian Commonwealth by the printer Ivan Fyodorov in 1581 with the patronage of Konstanty Wasyl Ostrogski.
+It was based mainly on Gennady's Bible and was the primary source for the Moscow Bible published in 1663 under Alexis of Russia.

 Description

 The main source for the Ostrog Bible was Gennady's Bible, which was completed in 1499 in Novgorod, Russia.
 The Ostrog Bible was translated not from the (Hebrew) Masoretic Text, but from the (Greek) Septuagint.
 This translation comprised seventy-six books of the Old and New Testaments and a manuscript of the Codex Alexandrinus.
 Some parts were based on Francysk Skaryna's translations.

 The Ostrog Bible was printed on two dates: 12 July 1580, and 12 August 1581.
 The second version differs from the 1580 original in composition, ornamentation, and correction of misprints.
 In the printing of the Bible, delays occurred, as it was necessary to remove mistakes, to search for correct textual resolutions of questions, and to produce a correct translation.
-The editing of the Bible detained printing.
+The editing of the Bible delayed printing.
 In the meantime, Fyodorov and his company printed other biblical books.
 The first were those that did not require correcting: the Psalter and the New Testament.